grabcode/grabcode.github.io/_drafts/silicon-valley.md

 comments: true
 ---

+Each episode tales a story

+End of season 2: twitter drama

 They are amazingly scared about small businesses.
 I'd call that the Goliath and David syndrom.

 They have a monopole, and they did came out